 It's the one vehicle you'll be cruising through life with, and it requires some upkeep.
 Give it the love it needs so you can keep cruising with it for years to come.

-When muscles aren't able to do their jobs well, we should expect the body to give us internal warning signals.
-We often interpret these signals incorrectly and catastrophize about their meaning.
+When our muscles aren't able to do their jobs well, we should expect our bodies to give us internal warning signals.
+We often interpret these signals incorrectly and catastrophize their meaning.

 Pain and discomfort are guides that help you on a life-long journey.
 Sometimes pain is a warning of atrophy.
-Sometimes it is a warning of a temporarily weakened state.
+Sometimes it’s a warning of a temporarily weakened state.
 Sometimes it means you're not eating well.
-Sometimes it means you're eating a bit TOO well. 😁 Sometimes it's feedback that you've done something wrong.
+Sometimes it means you're eating a bit too well. 😁 Sometimes it's feedback that you've done something wrong.
 Sometimes it means you've done something right!

-With time and practice, you’ll understand how to interpret your body’s signals so you can safely navigate yourself to a life free from chronic pain.
+With time and practice, you’ll understand how to interpret your body’s signals so you can safely navigate a life free from chronic pain.

 To effectively navigate your way out of pain, be sure you understand the fundamentals of muscle imbalances and dysfunctions and the strategies to fix muscle imbalances.